ahmedmujtba/tech230-iac/ansible-playbooks.md

 ![alt text](./assets/nginx-db-status.png)

+## NodeJS Playbook

-## Ansible Playbook to copy app folder to web, install NodeJS and start the application
+This playbook is created to copy app folder to web, install NodeJS and start the application.

 NOTE: we can use the following command to copy app folder to our web agent.
 However for the purpose of the exercise we will be creating a playbook to accomplish this